hejackhe/Agent-Based-Modelling/README.md

 # Agent Based Modelling

-A simulation of Schelling's model of segregation between Economists and Psychologists.
+A simulation of Schelling's model of segregation between Economists and Psychologists (depicted by individual pixels).

 The MATLAB code will output a video demonstrating the progressive polarisation between groups.